 This partnership allows people with more secure finances to share in the risk of investing with the poor, in order to give them a fighting chance.

-The poor risk all when they go out on a limb in their enterprises and they need investors to match their risk.
+The poor risk all when they go out on a limb in their enterprises and they need investors to be willing to invest in their risk.
 In other words, they need investors willing to wait for a return in exchange for giving the poor a chance and a safety net.
-Thanks to so many good investors, we succeeded in meeting our goal of having $1 million in the Vida Fund, and we hope it continues to expand!

 Interested in helping?
-As the Vida Fund continues to grow, we can help more Nicaraguan businesses.
+As the Vida Fund grows, the CDCA can help more Nicaraguan businesses.
 If you have funds to invest, please consider an impact investment with the Vida Fund.
 You will not only receive a return on your investment, but you will also know your money is doing good.
 You can make an investment, or a donation.

 Investments receive up to 5% interest and may be in U.S. dollars or €uros.
-We encourage a minimum period of five years and minimum investment of $5,000 for loans, so that they can be used most effectively.
-We accept donations of any size.
-If donating to the Vida Fund online, use the designation space to clearly designate it as such.
+To keep the Vida Fund viable, the CDCA needs loans to be for a minimum period of five years and a minimum investment of $5,000, so that they can be used most effectively.
+Donations may be of any size.
+If donating to the Vida Fund online, clearly designate it as such.

 For investment information or a copy of the Vida Fund Prospectus, email: email@example.com.